-Advancements in aortic valve diseases are opening doors to more effective and personalized treatment approaches in cardiac health.
-Thanks to newly developed drugs, biological valve solutions, and AI-supported systems, both patients’ quality of life is improving and treatment processes are becoming safer.
+Advancements in aortic valve diseases are opening doors to more effective and personalized treatment approaches in cardiovascular health.
+Thanks to newly developed drugs, biological valve solutions, and artificial intelligence-supported systems, patients’ quality of life is improving, and treatment processes are becoming safer.
+As of 2025, exciting global developments have occurred in the diagnosis and treatment of these diseases.
+In this article, we will discuss 5 significant advancements in aortic valve diseases that stand out in 2025.

 1. Ataciguat: The Era of Pharmacological Intervention Begins

-Developed by Mayo Clinic researchers, “Ataciguat” emerges as a promising new drug for the treatment of aortic stenosis.
-Clinical trials show that this drug slows down aortic valve calcification by up to 70%.
+Developed by Mayo Clinic researchers, “Ataciguat” stands out as a promising new drug in the treatment of aortic stenosis.
+Clinical trials show that this drug slows down calcification in the aortic valve by up to 70%.
 This makes it possible to postpone surgical intervention.

 Aortic valve diseases, which threaten heart health and are generally